When we think of search engines and SEO, Google comes to mind. But do you know that there are plenty of alternative search engines to Google?

-- To remember your choice for certain actions you’ve taken on the website – e.g closed popup, read messages, etc.
+- Remember your choice for specific actions on the website – e.g., closed popup, read messages, etc.

-These cookies will last up to 6 months on your devices if you did not manually delete them.
+These cookies would last up to 6 months on your devices if you did not manually delete them.
 And they are only activated only when you use the Qwant website.

-Its search results are powered by Bing and the Qwant search engine crawler.
+Bing and the Qwant search engine crawler power its search results.

 FAQ – Best Search Engine Alternatives Than Google

 What is The Best Alternative Search Engine to Google?

 The best Google alternative search engines are Yahoo, Bing, and Yandex.
 Bing is more suitable if you are in the English market.
 And it is the second most used search engine globally.